beginning of content

 Key facts

-- They can give you nutrients that might be missing from your diet.
+• They can help you get nutrients that might be missing from your diet.

-- For most people, the best way to get all the nutrients you need is to eat a balanced diet.
+• For most people, the best way to get all the nutrients your body needs is by eating a balanced diet.

 What are dietary supplements?

-Dietary supplements (also called food supplements or nutritional supplements) are products designed to give you nutrients that might be missing from your diet.
+Dietary supplements are products that provide nutrients that might be missing from your diet.
+They are also known as food supplements or nutritional supplements.
 They are usually taken as tablets, capsules or powders, or as a liquid drink.

 LOOKING FOR A MEDICINE? — To search by brand name or active ingredient, use the Medicines information search feature.